 Getting Off the Ship in PortMinor children 16 years of age and older may debark the ship in port without a parent/guardian.
 If the parent/guardian wishes to raise this age limit, they must contact the onboard Security department.
 Minor children under 16 years of age must be accompanied by an adult (18 years or older) within the same travel group in order to debark the ship in port.

-Ad blockers do a great job at blocking ads, but they can also block many important features of the CRUISIN website including live updates of webcams and trackers.
+Ad blockers do a great job at blocking ads, but they can also block many important features of the CRUISIN website including live updates of webcams and ship trackers.

 Ads additionally help us cover our server and maintenance costs, which allows us to continue to keep CRUISIN free to use.
 You also don't want to miss out on any specials or discount ads posted from the Cruise & Travel Industry!
 For the best CRUISIN site experience please disable your ad blockers for cruisin.me.
 Thank you.